Bopha222/WebDesign/README.md

 ## Student id : IDTB110211
 ## Generation : 11
 ## Group:2
-## Class work and  practice
-## Any works from Web-design class for Year2.
+## Class work and  practice from Web-design class for Year2.